mir-group/phoebe/doc/doc_pages/phononBTE.md

 It is important to note that when the delta function is substituted with a Gaussian the detailed balance condition is only valid under approximation.
 The definition used above guarantees that the scattering matrix is symmetric and non-negative.

-Another method is the adaptive-gaussian smearing scheme [https://link.aps.org/doi/10.1103/PhysRevB.75.195121].
+Another method is the [adaptive-gaussian smearing scheme](https://link.aps.org/doi/10.1103/PhysRevB.75.195121).
 Specifically, we want to approximate a dirac-delta function of the form:
 \begin{equation}
  \delta(\hbar (\omega_1+\omega_2-\omega_3)=\frac{1} {\sqrt{\pi}  \sigma} \exp{(-(\hbar (\omega_1+\omega_2-\omega_3)/ \sigma )^2)}.